nihalahmed/GameCenterManager/README.md

 ### Reported Score
 Called after the submitted score is successfully saved, uploaded, and posted to Game Center.

-The GKScore object, `score`, is the final score that was saved.
+The GKLeaderboardScore object, `score`, is the final score that was saved.
 The error object may contain an error if one occured, or it may be nil.

-    - (void)gameCenterManager:(GameCenterManager *)manager reportedScore:(GKScore *)score withError:(NSError *)error;
+    - (void)gameCenterManager:(GameCenterManager *)manager reportedLeaderboardScore:(GKLeaderboardScore *)score withError:(NSError *)error;
 ### Saved Score
 Called after the submitted score is successfully saved, but not posted or uploaded to Game Center.
 The saved score will be uploaded the next time GC Manager can successfully connect to Game Center.

-The GKScore object, `score` contains information about the submitted score.
+The GKLeaderboardScore object, `score` contains information about the submitted score.

-    - (void)gameCenterManager:(GameCenterManager *)manager didSaveScore:(GKScore *)score
+    - (void)gameCenterManager:(GameCenterManager *)manager didSaveLeaderboardScore:(GKLeaderboardScore *)score

 ### Reported Achievement
 Called after the submitted achievement and its percent complete is successfully saved, uploaded, and posted to Game Center.